Baltic Sustainability Awards

 Please reach out if you need any clarification on application requirements.
 We aim to uplift true sustainability solutions revolutionizing products, policies, models and approaches across sectors.

 6. What are the benefits for the Finalists and Winners of the Awards?

 6.1.
-From each Finalist entity, one delegate will be invited to join the Ceremony on November 30, 2022.
+From each Finalist entity, two delegates will be invited to join the Ceremony on December 7, 2023.
 The Finalists will have the following benefits:

-6.1.3.
-There will be networking possibilities.
+6.1.5.
+There will be networking possibilities, like matchmaking activity.
 Thus there is an opportunity to create partnerships and broaden professional networks with representatives of large corporations, small and medium enterprises, startups & GreenTech ecosystem members, investors, Individuals interested in sustainability and innovation.